Fishing and Aquaculture

 The Gascoyne Demersal Scalefish Managed Fishery encompasses commercial and recreational (line) fishing for demersal scalefish in the continental shelf waters of the Gascoyne Coast Bioregion.

 Commercial vessels in these waters historically focused on the oceanic stock of pink snapper during the winter months.
-The GDSF licensed vessels fish throughout the year with mechanised handlines and, in addition to pink snapper, catch a range of other demersal species including goldband snapper, rosy snapper, ruby snapper, red emperor, emperors, spangled emperor, redthroat emperor, cods including Rankin cod and goldspotted rockcod, pearl perch, mulloway, amberjack and trevallies.
+Licensed vessels fish throughout the year with mechanised handlines and, in addition to pink snapper, catch a range of other demersal species including goldband snapper, rosy snapper, ruby snapper, red emperor, spangled emperor, red throat emperor, cods including rankin cod and goldspotted rockcod, pearl perch, mulloway, amberjack and trevallies.

 A limited number of licensed charter vessels and a large number of recreational vessels fish out of Denham, Carnarvon and around the Ningaloo area.